pawan-cpu/GeneralElection-Loksabha-DataAnalysis/README.md

-# General Elections(2024 LokSabha Elections) Data Analysis through web scraping
+# Indian General Elections'24(LokSabha Elections) Data Analysis through web scraping
 (Kalvium assignment)

 This project involves scraping the information of the recently concluded Lok Sabha election from the Election Commission of India's website and building a report of key insights derived from the data.
 The analysis includes various visualizations to illustrate the findings.